 Adam Latham, admissions and creative writing administrator of the Sewanee Writers' Conference, graduated from the University of the South and attended the Conference as a Sewanee Scholar in fiction.
 He holds a master's degree in publishing from New York University, where he received the Oscar Dystel Fellowship.
 His publishing and marketing experience includes working as director of development for Folio Literary Management.

-Amy Arthur’s work has appeared in the Birmingham Poetry Review, Iron Horse Literary Review, and Mead Magazine.
-She holds an MFA in poetry from Johns Hopkins University, where she also teaches and works as an editorial assistant to The Hopkins Review.
+Amy Arthur’s poems have appeared or are forthcoming in Blackbird, Birmingham Poetry Review, Unsplendid, and elsewhere.
+She holds an MFA in poetry from Johns Hopkins University, where she works as an editorial assistant to The Hopkins Review.
 During the summer she serves as Summer Director for the Sewanee Young Writers' Conference.

 Elisa Faison is a PhD student studying post-1945 American prose and poetry at The University of North Carolina at Chapel Hill.
 She attended the University of the South, where she worked on staff at the University Writing Center and the Sewanee School of Letters.
 After graduating in 2011, she attended the Conference as a Sewanee Scholar in playwriting.
 She currently teaches Rhetoric and Composition at UNC and works as a forum editor for Ethos Review.